 Qualified Commercial Subcontractors Needed

+Contractors can be both a superintendent’s delight and worst nightmare.
+Your website should have several testimonials from GC’s who you have worked for in the past.
 In construction, completing a project on time (and within budget) is crucial.
 It’s important for the subcontractor to have adequate staffing to get the job done and on time.
 Not only do they need the manpower to complete the job, but they also need adequate resources.

 3. Does the subcontractor have a safety culture?